GoogleChromeLabs/puppy-content/content/en-US/api/roundRect.md

   <dd>A double that represents the y-axis (vertical) coordinate of the rectangle's starting point.</dd>

   <dt><em>width</em></dt>
   <dd>A double that represents the rectangle's width.
-Positive value means the path is drawn
+A positive value means the path is drawn
-  clockwise; and negative value meeans it's drawn counterclockwise and flips the rectangle horizontally along `y`, that means the radius values that applied to the left corners are now applied to the right.</dd>
+  clockwise, and a negative value means it's drawn counterclockwise and flips the rectangle horizontally along the `y` axis.
+That means the radius values that were applied to the left corners are now applied to the right.</dd>

   <dt><em>height</em></dt>
   <dd>A double that represents the rectangle's height.
-Positive value means the path is drawn
+A positive value means the path is drawn
-  clockwise; and negative value meeans it's drawn counterclockwise and flips the rectangle vertically along `x`, that means the radius values that applied to the top corners are now applied to the bottom.</dd>
+  clockwise, and a negative value means it's drawn counterclockwise and flips the rectangle vertically along the `x` axis.
+That means the radius values that applied to the top corners are now applied to the bottom.</dd>

   <dt><em>radii</em></dt>
-  <dd>Each value `r` in `radii`  could be a double or an object with `{x, y}` properties.
+  <dd>An array of radius `r`, and each `r` in `radii` could be a double or an object with `{x, y}` properties.
 If `r` is
   a double, the corresponding corner(s) are drawn as a cicurlar arc with radius `r`; if `r` is an object, the correspondinf corner(s) are drawn as [elliptical arc](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/ellipse) whose `radiusX` and `radiusY` are equal to `x` and `y`, respectively. `r`, `x` and `y` must be
   non-negative: